 Quizzing can reinforce knowledge retention.
 Some video platforms have an interactive quizzing feature, which can ensure microlearning sticks with your employees.

-When you sign up for a free Panopto Basic account, you can edit and add interactive quizzes to any video you upload.
+With a Panopto account, you can edit and add interactive quizzes to any video you upload.
 Drag and drop your video file into Panopto and then click the “Edit” button under your video after it finishes processing to cut, trim, splice, and caption your video.

 After you’ve edited your microlearning video go ahead an add a quiz in the editor, as shown below, before clicking “Apply” to save your edits.